openeuler-mirror/secGear/examples/npu_attestation/HowTo.en.md

 2. **Policy validation**: Regularly verify the effectiveness of SELinux and IMA policies.
 3. **Log monitoring**: Monitor access and error logs for the attestation service.
 4. **Certificate management**: Regularly update attestation service certificates and keys.
-5. **Firmware verification**: Only use trusted NPU firmware sources; avoid unverified firmware.
+5. **Firmware verification**: Ensure NPU firmware sources are trusted; avoid using unverified firmware.

 ## Related Links